How the Writing Process Differs from Writer to Writer

 Many famous authors were lucky enough to be able to choose any time of day to write.
 Others had other obligations like the rest of us and had to find time in their day to write.

 Here are the schedules of some famous writers:

 - Mark Twain wrote all day from after breakfast until dinnertime, skipping lunch.
 If his family needed him, they blew a horn to get his attention.

 - Franz Kafka worked for the Worker’s Accident Insurance Institute in Prague.
-He wrote at night while his family slept in their small apartment, beginning usually no earlier than 10:30 and working until 6am sometimes.
+He wrote at night while his family slept in their small apartment, beginning usually no earlier than 10:30 and sometimes working until 6am.

 - Karen Russell will stay at her desk for several hours and produce as much as she can in that sitting.

 At what time of day do you typically write?

 Sometimes getting in the mood to write means following a very specific routine.
 Motivation can be difficult.
 So, some writers warm up by following a regimen to let their bodies and minds tell them that it's time to write.

 I can't say that I have any regimen or quirks, like wearing a specific type of clothing.
 I don’t have any superstitions or rituals that need to be done in order to write.
 However, like sports fans, some writers need a specific uniform, drink, place, or accessories required to begin their writing time.